Kenneth Cole Community Engagement Program

-The Kenneth Cole Community Engagement Program is facilitated by a collective of offices across campus including The Center for Career Education (CCE), Office of Civic Action and Engagement (OCAE), The Fu Foundation School of Engineering Office of the Dean and Columbia College Office of the Dean.
+The Kenneth Cole Community Engagement Program is facilitated by a collective of offices across campus including The Center for Career Education (CCE), Office of Student Engagement, The Fu Foundation School of Engineering Office of the Dean and Columbia College Office of the Dean.

 This program is made up of three interlocking elements throughout the year:

 - Spring Course: The program begins in the spring semester, when Fellows partake in a required credit-bearing course entitled "Community Engagement and Community Building: Strengthening Communities to Advance Social Change".
 The course readings, discussions and selected guest speakers will focus

 on community building skills, the process of community engagement,

 social entrepreneurship and asset based organizational and policy

 efforts that impact community development.
 The course will also prepare